Interior with a Child Feeding a Parrot

 Sale.
 Casimir Perier, Paris, April 18, 1838.
 In the collection of the Duc de Berri; brought to England in 1840 by Hume.
 Now in the collection of the Earl of Northbrook, in London.

-The child is wearing a valhoed, or falling cap, and the same child with falling cap can be seen in Hooch's Teaching a Child to Walk, while the interior itself was used for another scene with the same child pulling impatiently on the skirt of a maidservant:
+The child is wearing a valhoed, or falling cap, and the same child with a falling cap can be seen in de Hooch's Teaching a Child to Walk, while the interior itself was used for another scene with the same child pulling impatiently on the skirt of a maidservant:

 This painting was sold by Sotheby's in 2012 for $3,666,500.